mariananlemos/libras-accessibility/README.md

 - `vercel.json`: Vercel routing/build config
 - `.vercelignore`: Excludes local-only files from Vercel upload

-## Notes

-- Do not commit secrets.
-Keep keys in `.env.local` and Vercel environment variables.
-- `.env.local` is ignored by Git.
-- Use `.env.example` as reference.

 ## Tech stack

 - Frontend: HTML, CSS, JavaScript